 When it comes to Environmental Sustainability, we are constantly striving to develop a paper free environment wherever possible, recycling materials and thinking carefully about the products that we use for cleaning.
 In fact, as of June 2018 internal client documentation is signed using the iPad Pro, which has saved a huge amount of printing and made the meetings more efficient.
 We also ensure that company cars are eco-friendly, all office printers are default set to double sided printing and internal documents make use of fast printing, in order to save ink.

 We encourage our team to put forward any ideas they may have regarding reducing FPC’s environmental impact and we have recently become an active corporate supporter of the Cornwall Area of Outstanding Natural Beauty Charity, which assists in protecting and enhancing the natural environment across Cornwall.
+In addition to this we became one of the first corporate sponsors of KERDROYA, a major new piece of permanent public art – a 56m diameter classical labyrinth built of Cornish stone hedging at Colliford Lake on Bodmin Moor.

 We are proud of what we do but know that more can always be done.